jenkinsci/js-libs/jquery-detached/README.md

 ```

 > __Note__: Using this async `import` approach makes unit testing of your JavaScript modules more tricky because
-> your test scaffolding code will need to manually `export` the `jquery-detached-2.1.4` module as `jquery-detached:jquery2`
+> your test scaffolding code will need to manually `export` the `jquery-detached` module as `jquery-detached:jquery2`
 > in order for the subsequent `import` to work without failure.
 This is not an issue when using the synchronous `require`
 > approach (see above) because the bundle `import` is only introduced to the JS code as the bundle is being created.